March 10 - 11, 2015

-Check out the Buzz for NJ Plants - NJ/NY’s Regional Nursery, Landscaping & Garden Center Trade Show & Conference
+Check out the Buzz for NJ Plants - The Region’s Professional Landscape & Nursery Trade Show & Conference – Fourth Year of Expansion

 The show will draw together landscape professionals, garden center owners, nursery growers, suppliers and commercial groundskeepers to exchange ideas and develop connections that could make the season ahead more profitable.

-Landscape contractors and designers will have a chance to preview the spring inventories of almost two dozen wholesale nurseries, many with useful specialties.
-Pinelands Nursery from Columbus focuses on native plants and stream stabilization supplies; Pleasant Run Nursery in Allentown specializes in new plant introductions and unusual woody ornamentals and Dean’s Evergreens in Monroeville has an expansive catalog of broad-leaf shrubs and conifers.
+Landscape contractors and designers will have a chance to preview the spring inventories of more than three dozen wholesale nurseries, many with useful specialties.
+Pinelands Nursery from Columbus focuses on native plants and stream stabilization supplies; Pleasant Run Nursery in Allentown specializes in new plant introductions and unusual woody ornamentals and Blue Sterling in Bridgeton has an expansive catalog of unique conifers.

 Although commercial horticulture leads the state’s agricultural sector, the show’s regional reach stretches beyond just New Jersey.
 The Perennial Farm, with locations in six Northeast states, has a huge inventory and a “Custom Grow” program to give designers exactly what they want.